Guta-12/ETS0594-15/python/README.md

 Checks if a string starts with a specified prefix.
 Parameters:
-prefix: The substring to check for. start : The position to start checking. end : The position to stop checking.
+prefix: The substring to check for.
+start: The position to start checking. end : The position to stop checking.
 Returns True if the string starts with the prefix, otherwise False.
 # str.endswith()